Skip to main content

 2. Collect real examples

 Gather design files, live product screenshots, or code snippets across platforms.
+If you have metrics on usage across different platforms pair these with your examples.

 3. Sort and group